jac-oblong/Cognitive-Modeling/hw4/readme.md

 ## Problem 2 - Simple Multinomial Processing Trees (MPTs)

+The answer to this problem can be found in [problem2.ipynb](./problem2.ipynb).

 ## Problem 3 - Multiple Regression

 ## Problem 4 - Predictive Distribution